sametmax/django-quicky/README.md

     def an_json_view(request):
         return {'stuff': stuff}

+    @view(render_to='raw')
+    def an_json_view(request):
+        return 'hey'

-For the first one, the returned dictionary will be used as a context to render the template.
+For the first one, the returned dictionary will be used as a context (with RequestContext) to render the template.
 For the second one, it will be serialised to JSON.
+The last one will just return the string.

 **/!\ WARNING:**